 looking for a way to send an online message – a lot of streaming services have a messaging option which alerts the other people who are there

 It can be hard for the organiser to know if people enjoyed the event and to get any feedback about what worked and what didn’t.
-It can encourage them to do future events if you let them know what you thought.
+It can encourage them to do future activities if you let them know what you thought.

 try not to talk when other people are talking